Chef Wendy Stuart ’09, Casting a Wide Net

 Casting a Wide Net

 Is it possible for the skills of an economist, chef, advocate, and entrepreneur to reside within one person?
 They sure can, and Wendy Stuart ’09 is living proof.
-Her journey to becoming co-founder of The Wide Net Project may seem circuitous, but each step brought her closer to the real fusion of her skills.
+Her journey to becoming co-founder of The Wide Net Project and The Food Works Group may seem circuitous, but each step brought her closer to the real fusion of her skills.
 Before ever stepping foot at the CIA, Wendy had a degree in economics.
 She developed an appreciation for systems of all kinds that were financially sustainable.
 But something about the culinary world called to her and she enrolled at the CIA.
 At her externship at Primo, owned by Melissa Kelly ’88, she experienced working in a zero-waste kitchen producing high-end food.
 After graduating from the CIA, she enrolled in the master’s degree program focusing on sustainable food systems at the University of Gastronomic Science in Pollenzo, Italy.
 There, Wendy developed a heightened understanding of food terroir.
 Upon returning home to Washington, DC, Wendy felt that the time had come to pull all her experiences together.
 She decided advocacy was going to be the place where her skills would be most useful, and discovered two very pressing needs that were ripe for her kind of activism.

 Bringing Back the Bay/Nourishing the Needy